Healthy Homes Assessment Breaker Bay

 • Does the home has enough ventilation, including extractor fans?

-The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling can have a significant impact for property managers and landlords.
-For expert assistance, get in touch today to schedule your rental properties home assessment.
+The consequences of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of an Tenancy solutions ruling can have a significant impact for property owners and landlords.
+For expert advice get in touch today and book your rental properties home evaluation.

 home assessments for rental properties